The chat box accepts normal messages, dice expressions, commands, and

 The 4 in the above example can also be a variable or an expression.
 It cannot contain a dice expression and must evaluate to a number.
 If it evaluates to a negative number or zero, the contents of the repeat statement are executed zero times.

-repeat can alternatively be spelled as loop.
+repeat can alternatively be spelled as loop or times.

 If Statements